abdullahansari00/flix/README.md

-1. Setup database using postgresql according to the configurations given in settings file

-2. Use following commands to import generes and movies respectively from the MovieDB APIs.
+1. Use following commands to import generes and movies respectively from the MovieDB APIs.

 python manage.py import_generes

 python manage.py import_movies

-3. Go to /users/graphql/ to perform user queries and mutations like following:
+2. Go to /users/graphql/ to perform user queries and mutations like following:

 	a.
 Registration